 How to save money on your trip to Istanbul

-- Check the Turkish Airlines website under the “Promotion airline tickets” section, select your region or city for special offers and deals, they offer seasonal travel deals and other forms of promotional airline tickets often, remember to book with your miles and smiles membership ID if you use Turkish airlines a lot alternatively you can check Pegasus Airlines website (serves mostly European cities) for promotion flight deals, Internet-based travel agencies like Skyscanner (where you can search by the cheapest months to book and travel to different cities worldwide from your city of departure), etc or your local travel agent/agency.
+Alternatively, you can check Pegasus Airlines website (serves mostly European cities) for promotion flight deals.
+Internet-based travel agencies like Skyscanner (where you can search by the cheapest months to book and travel to different cities worldwide from your city of departure), etc or your local travel agent/agency.
 Remember to read the terms and conditions for every flight you want to book to ensure they suit you.